aknackiron/testdroid-documentation/products/testdroid-releases/index.md

 ### Added Features

-* Testdroid Cloud supports recording of server side Android test runs.
-This is a premium feature that is available for Team or Business plans.
+* Testdroid Cloud supports video recording of server side Android test runs.
+This is a premium feature that is available for Team and Business plans.
 To enable video recording of your test runs, please contact your named service representative or [Bitbar sales](mailto:sales@bitbar.com).
 Support for iOS test run recording is coming shortly.

 * AppCrawler quick project creator includes credential fields.
 Instead of having to go through creating a new AppCrawler test run from the create test run menu, it's now possible to include app credentials also in the quick AppCrawler creator.